takasoft/takasoft.github.io/_posts/2025-02-06-why-union-find-is-such-a-cool-algorithm.md

 One way is to run BFS or DFS from u to v.
 This approach should be fine if we only need to check one pair.
 But what if we need to check a large number of pairs?

-Let's say there are `V` nodes and `E` edges, where `V and E = 5 * 10^6 = 1 million`.
-We are also given `k` number of queries, where `k = 5 * 10^6 = 1 million`.
+Let's say there are `V` nodes and `E` edges, where `V and E = 5 * 10^6 = 5 million`.
+We are also given `k` number of queries, where `k = 5 * 10^6 = 5 million`.
 For this scale, we need a really efficient algorithm to find the connection.

-Let's think about using the BFS/DFS approach again.
-It's trivial to come up with an algorithm which will keep track of visited nodes to efficiently traverse the entire graph.
+Let's think about using the typical BFS/DFS approach again.
+We can come up with an algorithm which will keep track of visited nodes to efficiently traverse the entire graph.
 Then the algorithm can return the following mapping.

-Here, `parent` is any node that each of the node in the disjoint set can reach to.
+Here, `parent` is any node that every node in the disjoint set can reach to.
 We can also call this the representative of the disjoint set.

 ```
 node -> parent